top of page

 Meet at airport - Details TBA

-2024 Group Norms for Senegal Programs
+2025 Group Norms for Senegal Programs

-• Attend pre-departure meetings on Zoom.
+• Attend pre-departure meetings on Zoom or watch the meeting recordings.

 • Reply to all emails or messages in a timely manner.